themesberg/flowbite/content/getting-started/javascript.md

 If you provide the wrong category or ID then the console will give you a warning.

-If you have provided the correct category and element ID then you can now access the object as if you've created it yourself and work with it programatically via JavaScript:
+If you have provided the correct category and element ID then you can now access the object as if you've created it yourself and work with it programmatically via JavaScript:

 ```javascript
 // show the modal